OpenCAPI/oc-accel-doc/web-doc/docs/user-guide/9-migrate.md

 ## Open the card

-OpenCAPI device name has a slight difference to SNAP1/2.
+OpenCAPI device name is slightly different compared to SNAP1/2.
 ``` C
 // Allocate the card that will be used
 if(card_no == 0)